 Things have changed so much from when I was a child.
 The kids wear helmets now when they ride bikes, chat with their friends on tablets and have easy access to information on almost any subject in the world with just a few clicks.

 Because their way of life is all that they’ve known, they forget that not so long ago, things were very different.
 Like recycling.
 I remember crushing cans for recycling when I was young, but that was the extent of our recycling, and it was fairly progressive for the time.

-Now we can recycle almost everything we use and it’s become second-nature to do so.
+Now we can recycle almost everything we use and it is second-nature to do so.
 Our small town has recycling cans alongside the trash cans in the public places, so our kids have become used to seeing them every day.

 But not all families are as familiar with recycling as we’ve become.
-We’re lucky to live in an area that has an extensive recycling program, so we’ve learned over the years what can and should be reused and/recycled.
+We are lucky to live in an area that has an extensive recycling program.
+Over the years we have learned what we can recycle and re-use.
 Since Earth Day is coming up, we thought it was the perfect time to share some recycling tips!

 How to Get Kids to Recycle: